wultra/powerauth-mobile-sdk/docs/Readme.md

 # PowerAuth Mobile SDK

-In order to connect to the [PowerAuth](https://www.wultra.com/product/powerauth-mobile-security-suite) service, mobile applications need to perform the required network and cryptographic processes, as described in the PowerAuth documentation.
-To simplify implementation of these processes, developers can use iOS and Android libraries from this repository.
+To connect to the [PowerAuth](https://www.wultra.com/product/powerauth-mobile-security-suite) service, mobile applications need to perform the required network and cryptographic processes, as described in the PowerAuth documentation.
+To simplify the implementation of these processes, developers can use iOS and Android libraries from this repository.

 ## Integration Tutorials